Countries around the world are taking an integrated approach to address the complexities of poverty.

-Blog posts tagged to "disaster risk management"
+Blog posts on "disaster risk management"

 The region’s tragic monsoon floods show the importance of scaling up disaster risk reduction efforts before new emergencies unfold.